bamcop/quickjs-react/README.md

 # README
-Run React SSR with Golang using QuickJS
+Run React SSR with Golang using QuickJS and Esbuild

 ## Run
 ```sh